LukasMurdock/LukasMurdock.github.io/_posts/2021-03-19-best-ios-games.md

 Developed by [Nekki](https://nekki.com/).

 Price: Free (or $4.99 for the [special edition](https://apps.apple.com/us/app/shadow-fight-2-special-edition/id1261834568) with no ads and no energy)

 ### I Am Bread

 ## The Best Games to Play on Repeat

-### 1. PAKO - Car Chase Simulato‪r‬
+### 1. PAKO - Car Chase Simulator
 [Link to PAKO](https://apps.apple.com/us/app/pako-car-chase-simulator/id903183877)

 Pako seems to have faded into obscurity, I’m not sure if it ever hit mainstream, but it’s always the first game I return to.
 The driving mechanics are just right.
 I do wish it was more open, the android version lets you choose what car you use on each map.